logicality-io/tag-assistant-support/README.md

 If you have a technical support issue or a new product feature request, please [create an issue](https://github.com/logicality-io/tag-assistant-support/issues/new).

-For licencing & sales and other enquiries, please email contact@logicality.io.
+For licencing, sales and other enquiries, please email contact@logicality.io.

 ## What is it?